PlayTensor/playtensor.github.io/_posts/2024-11-16-final-hours.md

 The cycle of excitement, testing, and disillusionment grew into a cycle of scope creep and schedule slips.
 Plans for release in Q1 2023 slipped to Q2, then to Q3, then to Q4.
 Worst of all, against the advice of numerous testers and commentators, Jack decided to turn the game into a retail product for sale.

 "During one particularly bad excitement build-up cycle, I decided to make the game a retail product," says Jack.
 "I thought that if I released it as a retail product, I could prove to myself that I could make something good and exciting enough that people would willingly pay money to have it.
-The 'shut up and take my money' meme is the dream of every creator.
-It's the ultimate validation.
-Something isn't good unless people throw money at it.
+I think the 'shut up and take my money' meme is the dream of every creator.
+It's the ultimate validation that you made something cool.
 Some testers immediately tried to talk me out of it by pointing out that 'proving yourself' is always a terrible motivation to do anything, that there was no market for this kind of game and hadn't been for 30 years.
 Why would anyone buy a tile based shooter after Doom made them obsolete in 1993?
 Unfortunately, that just made me want to do it even more.
 Their warnings made it all feel like a challenge to be overcome."

 To meet this new ambitious target, another year of development time was added to the schedule, plus one more big scope creep push.